Air

 Find out more about airlines, flights and destinations on the Dublin Airport website.

-Air travel can be a challenge for disabled people but you do have rights under EU Regulation.
+Air travel can be a challenge for disabled people but you do have rights under UK and EU Regulation.
 These rights include:

 - An airline cannot refuse a booking from you because of your disability, except in very specific circumstances.